-- the student or Australian Apprentice, and/or the student's or Australian Apprentice's partner, has sold his/her principal home within the last 12 months and has not yet acquired another residence, but is likely to apply some or all of the proceeds of the sale to that purpose; or - the student or Australian Apprentice is absent from his/her principal home in order to undertake caring responsibilities for another person for at least 14 consecutive days, but for no longer than 2 years; or - the student or Australian Apprentice is either: - o in a care situation but not residing in a retirement village or aged care residence; or - o paying for the use of a site or structure, including rights to moor a vessel, that is his/her principal home.
+- the student or Australian Apprentice, and/or the student's or Australian Apprentice's partner, has sold their principal home within the last 12 months and has not yet acquired another residence, but is likely to apply some or all of the proceeds of the sale to that purpose; or - the student or Australian Apprentice is absent from their principal home in order to undertake caring responsibilities for another person for at least 14 consecutive days, but for no longer than 2 years; or - the student or Australian Apprentice is either: - o in a care situation but not residing in a retirement village or aged care residence; or - paying for the use of a site or structure, including rights to moor a vessel, that is their principal home.
 Example: A caravan or boat.